The Quay Arts story

 In 1982, the Quay Arts Centre was officially named by Sir Hugh Casson and the Michael West Gallery was named in honour of Sir Michael West who had helped to raise funds for the centre.
 A bequest of paintings was also received from the Basil Green estate.

 In 1987, Quay Arts appointed its first full-time paid director, general administrator and part-time exhibitions organiser.
 However, there were financial pressures and major problems with flooding resulting in the centre being run once more by volunteers.
 The Basil Green bequest was sold raising around £27,000.

 In 1991, a funding agreement was reached enabling the appointment of Anne Toms as Director.
 Quay Arts was successful in obtaining a grant from the Arts Council England’s National Lottery Board for over £1 million to redevelop the Centre in 1996.
 Work soon started on expanding and upgrading the building led by award-winning architect, Tony Fretton.

 In February 1997, Quay Arts was reopened with the new Michael West Gallery, Café Bar, Craft Shop and the new Rope Store Gallery.
 Anthony Minghella officially opened the theatre in his name in 13 December 1997.

 In 1999, the Leaning Curve Gallery was opened to act as an exhibition space for schools and community groups.

-In July 2000, a programme of workshops started at Jubilee Stores.
-Courses in pottery, painting, printing, jewellery and textiles are now offered here in specialised workshops.
-In July 2010 the Michael West Gallery was renamed to the ‘West Gallery’ due to the discovery of Christine West’s major involvement with Quay Arts in the 1970’s during a Heritage Lottery-funded project titled ‘The West Collection – A Quay Vision’.
+In July 2000, the first programme of workshops started at Jubilee Stores.
+These would soon include pottery, painting, printing, jewellery and textiles.
+In July 2010, a Heritage Lottery-funded project titled ‘The West Collection – A Quay Vision’ took place and the Michael West Gallery was renamed the ‘West Gallery’ due to the discovery of Christine West’s major involvement with Quay Arts in the 1970’s.